luckyfrappe/constructly-hub/README.md

 ### Acknowledgments

-I want to express my gratitude to my cat James, who provided emotional support and mandatory “pause the coding session” moments throughout the project.
-His dedication to lying on the laptop whenever I needed rest was invaluable.
+I want to express my gratitude to my cat James, who provided emotional support throughout the project.

 A huge thank you as well to my best friend in the construction industry.
 His guidance, feedback, and professional knowledge were essential in shaping the concept and making the project feel grounded in real industry needs.
 His support was a major inspiration.